 - A spatial characterisation of some sample landscapes (report now available).

 - A report on ecosystem services and profitability of selected agroforestry practices (report now available).

 - A report on profitability and provision of biodiversity and ecosystem services through agroforestry systems at a landscape scale (report now available).

-- A European scenario map illustrating the consequences of the uptake of agroforestry by farmers in terms of profitability and ecosystem services
+- A report comprising papers (and maps where appropriate) illustrating the consequences of the wider uptake of agroforestry by farmers in terms of profitability and ecosystem services (report now available)